 Work out how you can both attend sports and extra-curricular activities respectfully.

 Don’t quiz the kids or let them be conduits for information, messages or problems.
 Drop the fantasy that one day you’ll tell them what really happened, and that they will take your side

 9. Don’t be shy to seek help

 But start with your needs first.
 If you are managing your moods, worries and difficult decisions well, you will be able to guide and lead your kid’s adjustment needs.
-If you are really concerned about your child’s wellbeing, don’t hesitate to seek counselling together, so that you are supporting your child.
+If you are really concerned about your child adjusting to separation, don’t hesitate to seek counselling together, so that you are supporting your child.